 Sure, Sunday alcohol in Indiana is no longer a plan-ahead situation.
 But cheers to the craft brewers who helped us kick off the week with a growler well before this year.

-Tipmont is bringing broadband internet to our members!
+Tipmont is bringing

 Each year in March, I write a summary of the previous year’s electric reliability report.
 It’s fascinating to write each year because of the variety in Mother Nature’s behavior, which is a major determinant of outages.
 2015 was a very weather-neutral year, which resulted in one of the lowest numbers of total member minutes out in Tipmont’s history.
 We weren’t so lucky in 2016, as two summer storms caused member minutes out to spike by 33 percent.
 In 2017, the total number of member minutes out was down about 16 percent from 2016.